-It’s been 11 years since I was buying LeBron James games on VHS from Ebay and trying to record every ESPN feature about the teenage kid on the cover of Sports Illustrated next to the words “The Chosen One.”
-The one that USA Today chose 2 straight years to make their All-American Team and international teams were trying to sign while he was still a junior in high school.
+It’s been 11 years since I was buying VHS tapes of LeBron James in high school off eBay and trying to record every single ESPN feature about the teenage kid on the cover of Sports Illustrated next to the words “The Chosen One.”
+The one that USA Today chose for two straight years to put on their All-American Team and international teams were trying to sign while he was still a junior in high school.

-Playing pro before your senior season is ridiculous but one of my favorite conversations is discussing if LeBron was pro material after his junior year.
-The initial reaction is to react the way Ray Allen did when saw the NBA staff bringing in the yellow ropes near the end of GM5 but do you think LeBron would of played any worse than Kwame Brown, Dajuan Wagner or Eddy Curry during their rookie seasons?
-Those 3 straight to pro NBA players were USA Today first team All-Americans along with Junior James.
+Playing pro basketball before your senior season sounds a little ridiculous but it’s one of my favorite ridiculous conversations to have.
+I know saying LeBron was NBA material at age 16 and 17 sounds like I’ve been smoking with Bill Walton but do you think high school senior LeBron would have played any worse than Kwame Brown, Dajuan Wagner or Eddy Curry during their rookie seasons in the league?
+Those three straight-to-pro players were USA Today first-team All-Americans along with sophomore and junior James.

-So if he was able to put up All-Star numbers his first day on the job, don’t you think he had the talent to be at least a bench warmer a year earlier?
+So if he was able to put up All-Star numbers during his first day on the job, don’t you think he had the talent to at least put up “scrub” numbers a year earlier?